theo-keyzer/Core-gen/python/python.md

 So if the output needs to be `$$, ${`, use `$$$, $${`.
 A single `($)` is ok.
 Or you can use the `C.r` that does not call the `strs` function.

-The `app/bld2` has the actor files in the new variable format.
+The `app/bld2` has the generator actor files in the new variable format.

 The `Out on,off` switches the ouput on or off.
 A sample of this is in `toggle.act` that uses it to output code or documentation.